Shopify/ejson-rails/README.md

 Secrets will also be accessible via `Rails.application.credentials`, e.g. `Rails.application.credentials.some_secret` or `Rails.application.credentials[:some_secret]`.
 To avoid subtle compatibility issues, if a credential already exists, an error will occur.

+If you set the `EJSON_RAILS_DELETE_SECRETS` environment variable to `true` the gem will automatically delete the secrets from the filesystem after loading them into Rails.
+It will delete both paths (`project/config/secrets.json` and `project/config/secrets.{current_rails_environment}.json`) if the files exist and are writable.

 NOTE: This gem does not decrypt ejson for you.
 You will need to configure this as part of your deployment pipeline.

 ## Migrating to credentials